cenwadike/solad/frontend/README.md

 npm run dev

- Upload Flow
+## Upload Flow

 User uploads a file

-File is hashed and optionally uploaded to storage
+File is hashed and uploaded to storage

 A transaction is created with metadata: